sirixdb/sirix/README.md

-#Sirix - a versioned storage system for hierarchical data
+#Sirix - a versioned XML storage system

 ## Introduction
 Do you have to handle irregular data without knowing the schema before storing the data?
 You currently store this data in a relational DBMS?
 Maybe a tree-structured (XML) storage system much better suits your needs as it does'nt require a predefined schema before even knowing the structure of the data which has to be persisted.